The Future ain’t what it used to be.

 Publish each chapter as a blog post.
 Just one or two a week is fine.

-In the end, get all of the content you’ve created and pull it all together in one place.
+In the end, get all of the content you’ve created and pulled it all together in one place.
 Just convert it into a pdf with some nice graphics and Voila! - you’ve got your Definitive Guide.

 Now you’ve got something of value you can show on your website or email out to your list or share on your favorite social media channels.